 A meeting's structure describes how the meeting is planned and organized.
 Every meeting has a structure.
 When a meeting leader works to create the structure for the meeting, they consider:When and where to hold the meeting Who to invite and what each person will do The order of topics, activities, and presentations How decisions will be made and records tracked and more...

 A meeting template is a pre-formatted set of information that can serve as a starting point for a specific type of meeting.
 The template may include (but is not limited to) a detailed agenda, facilitation and preparation instructions, dial-in or web connection details, and related documents or presentations.
 Example: The Essential Project Kickoff Meeting Template

 Mind Mapping is a visual way to represent a central idea and related themes.
 The central idea is written in the center, and related ideas are placed surrounding the central idea with lines connecting them, like branches coming from a central trunk.
 Mind maps can be created on paper, a whiteboard, or by using mind mapping software.
 Mind maps have several uses in meetings.Visual note taking: where the main topic of the meeting sits in the middle, and the main points of the discussion are...

 A motion is a formal proposal put to a group for a decision by vote in a meeting.
 Meetings that use Robert's Rules of Order or another parliamentary process make official decisions using motions.
-The outcome of a motion gets recorded in the meeting minutes as part of the meeting minutes.
+The outcome of a motion gets recorded as an official decision in the meeting minutes.
 When a motion is proposed, participants will typically vote Yes, No, or Abstain.
-The rules for working with motions and counting votes depend on the group and will usually be documented in the group's...
+The rules for working with motions and counting votes depend on the group and will usually be documented in the group's operating...